abhishekashokan7398/Restaurant-fullstack/README.md

-﻿# in mobile view in the order page (slide to order page ) please give phone number to order for dinein
+﻿# in mobile view in the order page (slide to order page ) please give phone number at the text box  to order for dinein